johnstray/johnstray.github.io/gs-blog/index.md

 ---
 title: GetSimple Blog
-description: A simple but powerful blog system for GetSimple CMS
+description: A simple and easy to use, yet powerful blog for GetSimple.
+With this plugin, you can create blog posts, sort posts by category, view posts in monthly archives, plus much more.
 layout: homepage-gsblog
 ---